List of Supernatural and The Winchesters characters: Kaia Nieves

 Kaia Nieves, portrayed by Yadira Guevara-Prip, is a dreamwalker, a human with the ability to view alternate realities in their dreams.
-In Kaia's case, she is stated to be the most powerful dreamwalker her friend and mentor Derek Swan ever saw.
-Unlike most dreamwalkers, Kaia has no control over this power and only sees a monster-filled world that she dubs The Bad Place.
+In Kaia's case, she is stated to be the most powerful dreamwalker her friend and mentor Derek Swan ever seen.
+Kaia has no control over this power and only sees a monster-filled world that she dubs The Bad Place.
 As is later revealed, this is because of a life-long connection to her alternate reality counterpart Dark Kaia who has in turn seen Kaia's world through their connection.

 In season 13's "The Bad Place", Kaia is sought out for help by the Nephilim Jack on the suggestion of Derek Swan as Jack needs a dreamwalker to open a rift to the Apocalypse World alternate reality and rescue Mary Winchester.
 Jack breaks Kaia out of a drug treatment facility, but she refuses to help and runs off before being kidnapped by angels who are after Jack.
 Upon being rescued by the Winchesters, Kaia has to be forced at gunpoint to join them and explains that she won't help because of her fears of The Bad Place.
 After Jack shows Kaia Apocalypse World, she agrees to help.
 Cornered on an abandoned ship by angels, Kaia suggests opening the rift to escape.
 Combining his powers with Kaia's, Jack guides her into finding Apocalypse World instead of The Bad Place, but she begins flashing between the two worlds, ending with a vision of Dark Kaia.
 Jack and Kaia's efforts open a rift, destroying the attacking angels in the process, but sends the Winchesters to The Bad Place, Jack to Apocalypse World and an unconscious Kaia to a nearby roadside.